-Located near the existing landfill, the facility consolidates operational space for several departments including Solid Waste and Fleet Services; this provides opportunities for efficient collaboration while accommodating capacity for future growth.
-The facility provides economical work spaces and appropriate spaces for storing and maintaining equipment.
+Located near the existing landfill, the facility consolidates operational space for several departments; this provides opportunities for efficient collaboration while accommodating capacity for future growth.
 A vital component of the facility is educational spaces to raise awareness of the importance of waste management and reducing the impact on the environment.
 The project includes a long-range master plan to accommodate a future Public Works facility which will further consolidate City services.

-The addition to Christ the Redeemer Roman Catholic Parish includes a sanctuary, offices, and flexible spaces that reflect the current and future needs of the growing parish.
-The building is carefully adapted to the existing site at the edge of the community between built and natural environments, providing the parish with an inspiring context of the surrounding prairie landscape.
+The addition to Christ the Redeemer Roman Catholic Parish includes a sanctuary, offices, and flexible spaces.
+The building is carefully adapted to the existing site at the edge of the community, providing the parish with an inspiring context of the prairie landscape.

-The light-filled sanctuary features columns of light, large vertical windows that link parishioners to the existing prairie setting.
+The sanctuary features columns of light through large vertical windows that link parishioners to the prairie setting.
 The addition utilized pre-engineered structural systems to minimize cost and is enveloped by a skin of ribbed metal panels and glass that reflect the prairie sky and glow with warmth at night.
 Although a modest structure, the sanctuary’s bold form, surface and symbols make it recognizable both day and night as a symbol of faith and pride.